 It is not always possible to prevent pain during or after an operation.
-Although some discomfort may be inevitable, a doctor will work with other specialists, such as an anesthesiologist, to manage a person’s pain.
+Although some discomfort may be inevitable, a doctor works with other specialists to manage a person’s pain.

 It is essential to remember that everyone is different.
 Some people may find a particular surgery very painful, while others do not.
 For this reason, it is difficult to rank surgeries from most to least painful.

 If many people report feeling pain from one type of operation, it might be considered a particularly painful surgery.